prussell21/sparkify-user-churn/docs/index.md

 <img src="https://github.com/prussell21/sparkify-user-churn/blob/master/docs/images/non-churned-page-count-table.png?raw=true">

 There is clearly a difference in page activity between users who churned and those who stayed.
-I decided to examin if there were any differences in the 'level' of a user and the likelihood of churning.
+I decided to examine if there were any differences in the 'level' of a user and the likelihood of churning.

 <img src="https://github.com/prussell21/sparkify-user-churn/blob/master/docs/images/free-vs-paid-breakdown.png?raw=true">